 Looking for something a bit different in Bricktown?
 Try the Melting Pot.
-A national chain with locations in 37 states, the Melting Pot is a fondue restaurant—a wonderfully unique and interesting experience that is perfect for a date night or group get-together.
+A national chain with locations in more than 30 states, the Melting Pot is a fondue restaurant—a wonderfully unique and interesting experience that is perfect for a date night or group get-together.
 Make sure you have some time to spare because you can be there for a while with a four-course meal.
 Choose some that are chef-selected or have even more fun by creating your own.

 Ted's gets all the attention for Mexican food in Oklahoma City, and there are any number of quality, smaller Mexican food establishments throughout the metro.
 But Abuelo's, with a location in Bricktown, is certainly up there with some of the best.
 The large, comfortable, and casual restaurant offers all of your Mexican food favorites as well as exotic specialty drinks.